ManuelECdev/UdaProject4/README.md

 * run_docker.sh

-This is script is for running the application as a docker container locally.
+This is script is for running the app as a docker container locally.

 * upload_docker.sh